Greater Hilton Area Plan

 - Sharyn Fox (City Planning Commission Liaison)

-To gain a better understanding of the existing conditions of the Greater Hilton area, the City of Newport News Planning Department has launched a community survey that should be completed by Tuesday, August 31st.
+To gain a better understanding of the existing conditions of the Greater Hilton area, the City of Newport News Planning Department has launched a community survey.
+Please complete it today!

 To request a paper copy of this survey, please call Tolu Ibikunle at 757-926-8761 or visit us at:City Hall